prodypanda/MarkEnti/README.md

    ```
    npm install
    ```
-4. Create a `.env` file in the root directory and fill in your environment variables:
+4. Rename the `.env.exemple` file to `.env` in the root directory and fill in your environment variables:
    ```
    DB_URI=mongodb://your_mongodb_uri
    JWT_SECRET=your_jwt_secret